Morgan-Griffiths/Udacity_control/Reacher_report.md

 ![Graph](/PPO_performance_mean100.png)

-I realize it was supposed to solve it within 100 episodes, but that wasn't well defined to my understanding.
-I can make it solve it in 1 very long episode, or 100 or 1000.
-Depending on how many trajectories and learning steps i take.
-So i ended up leaving the name as episode.
 I also skipped adding a dones mask as the episodes never terminate.

 However i managed to make it into quite an ordeal!